 Lifetime Contribution to Autoimmunity Awards, 2020

 We are pleased to announce that following the tradition, three distinguished personalities have been chosen to receive the “Lifetime Contribution to Autoimmunity Award” in 2020.
+The recipients of the Lifetime Contribution to Autoimmunity Awards were selected in 2020 and will be honoured during the Autoimmunity 2022 congress due to the virtual nature of the last congress.
 This award is presented every two years at the Autoimmunity Congress as a recognition to individuals who have contributed in a significant way to the field of autoimmunology.

 THIS YEAR’S RECIPIENTS